 In 1972 Hidayat premiered La monotonia in memory of his sister:

-In 2012 a statue was unveiled to Noor in Gordon square—making her a neighbour of Gandhi in Tavistock square gardens—in 2014 she graced a Royal Mail stamp.
+In 2012 a statue was unveiled to Noor in Gordon square—making her a neighbour of Gandhi in Tavistock square gardens.
+In 2014 she graced a Royal Mail stamp, and by 2020 a blue plaque was installed before her Bloomsbury home.
 She features in Cathy Newman’s 2018 book Bloody brilliant women.

 Following early movies about Odette Sansom and Violette Szabo, Noor’s story (on the lines of “Exotic princess sacrifices her life for freedom”) now makes an irresistible subject for a film maker (see here); I await it with some trepidation.